Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Conclusions

 \section{Conclusions}

-The Reynolds-averaged Navier--Stokes (RANS) models for predicting the nearly constant mean angular momentum in the featureless ultimate regime (UR) of Taylor--Couette (TC) turbulence were discussed.
-The constant mean angular momentum in an inertial frame analytically coincides with the zero-mean absolute vorticity in a rotating frame, and both are widely observed in curved or rotating turbulent flows.
-To verify the effect of the curvature on the Reynolds stress in TC flows, we examined the curvature-corrected algebraic Reynolds stress model (ccARSM) by incorporating the convection effect.
-The performance of the ccARSM was verified by comparing it with high-Reynolds-number TC experiments with independently rotating cylinders.
-The experimental results showed universal profiles of the nearly constant mean angular momentum in the bulk region, mainly for the co-rotating cases, which is consistent with the numerical results of \citet{brauckmannetal2016}.
-For the RANS simulation, the conventional linear eddy-viscosity model did not predict a nearly constant mean angular momentum for the co-rotating case although it worked fairly well for the case in which only the inner cylinder rotated.
-In contrast, the ccARSM predicts the mean angular momentum profiles well for both cases.
-Parameter analysis of the ccARSM showed that the curvature effect emanating from the convection of the Reynolds stress is essential for predicting the nearly constant angular momentum for the co-rotating case.
+The mechanism of the emergence of the nearly constant angular momentum state in the featureless ultimate regime (UR) of the Taylor--Couette (TC) turbulence was discussed in terms of history effects.
+We employed the Reynolds-averaged Navier--Stokes (RANS) models to find an essential contribution to the angular momentum under the statistical average.

+The experimental results showed universal profiles of a nearly constant mean angular momentum in the bulk region, mainly for the co-rotating cases, which is consistent with the numerical results of \citet{brauckmannetal2016}.
+For the RANS simulation, the conventional linear eddy-viscosity model did not predict the nearly constant mean angular momentum for the co-rotating case, although it worked fairly well for the case in which only the inner cylinder rotated.
+In contrast, the ARSMs accompanied by the convection effects in the Reynolds stress transport predicts the mean angular momentum profiles well for both cases.